-Frances Morris and Jennifer Higgie will discuss the evolution of art history as a tradition.
+Frances Morris & Jennifer Higgie will discuss the evolution of art history

 To celebrate 2018’s centenary of the vote for women, we’re delighted to present the second event of our three-part series on the subject of ‘Art & Feminism’.